uchicago-2026-capp30122/project-chi-ed/milestones/final.md

 ![prject_flow](../docs/coding_workflow.png)

 The flowchart above provides a brief overview of our Python application.
+The ```__main__.py``` folder makes all the relevant calls to indvidual functions inside each directory to clean the data, generate the report and initiate the dashboard.
+All code inside each module is written in a functional form allowing convenient testing and calling from different modules.

 Other than chi_ed we have the following directories containing the data that we are fetching/creating, tests and reports that are being generated from the command line:

 ![prject_flow](../docs/tree.png)

+- Tests: All of us added some basic tests that ensure that the data being cleaned and used for our main analysis is correct, they live inside the tests directory and can be run using ```uv run pytest ```.
+- Data: Contains subfolders containing the raw API data, geospatial data for neighborhood level shapefiles and cleaned/merged data that our functions are returning.
+- Docs: The docs folder contains some of the images that we are using to populate the ```readme.md``` and this file.

 ## Team Responsibilites